twistlock/authz/README.md

 }
 ```

-For basic authorization flow, all policies reside in a single policy file under `var/lib/twistlock/policy.json`.
-The file  which is continuously monitored and no restart is required upon changes.
+For basic authorization flow, all policies reside in a single policy file under `/var/lib/twistlock/policy.json`.
+The file  is continuously monitored and no restart is required upon changes.
 The file format is [one policy JSON object per line](http://jsonlines.org/).
 There should be no enclosing list or map, just one map per line.
 The policy file should be placed under `/var/lib/twistlock/policy.json`.

-The conversation between [docker remote API] (https://docs.docker.com/engine/reference/api/docker_remote_api_v1.21/) (the URI and method that are passed Docker daemon to AuthZ plugin) to internal action parameters is defined by the [route parser] (https://github.com/twistlock/authz/blob/master/core/route_parser.go).
+The conversation between [Docker remote API] (https://docs.docker.com/engine/reference/api/docker_remote_api_v1.21/) (the URI and method that are passed Docker daemon to AuthZ plugin) to internal action parameters is defined by the [route parser] (https://github.com/twistlock/authz/blob/master/core/route_parser.go).

 ### Examples

 Below are some examples for basic policy scenarios:
- 1. Alice can run all users commands:                     `{"name":"policy_1","users":["alice"],"actions":["*"]}`
+ 1. Alice can run all Docker commands:                     `{"name":"policy_1","users":["alice"],"actions":["*"]}`
- 2. All users can all docker commands:                    `{"name":"policy_2","users":["*"],"actions":["*"]}`
+ 2. All users can all Docker commands:                    `{"name":"policy_2","users":["*"],"actions":["*"]}`
- 3. Alice and bob can create new containers:              `{"name":"policy_3","users":["alice","bob"],"actions":["container_create"]}`
+ 3. Alice and Bob can create new containers:              `{"name":"policy_3","users":["alice","bob"],"actions":["container_create"]}`
  4. Service account can read logs and run container top:  `{"name":"policy_4","users":["service_account"],"actions":["container_logs","container_top"]}`
  5. Alice can perform anything on containers: `{"name":"policy_5","users":["alice"],"actions":["container"]}`
  6. Alice can only perform get operations on containers:  `{"name":"policy_5","users":["alice"],"actions":["container"], "readonly":true }`